learnist/angular-cache-proxy/README.md

 Speed up the render time of your site by using locally stored copies of API responses.
 Replace calls to $http or Restangular with CacheProxy.
 Promises will be resolved with local versions, then will be kept up-to-date with an API request in the background.

-Speed up the render time of your site by using locally stored copies of API responses.
-Replace calls to $http or Restangular with CacheProxy.
-Promises will be resolved with local versions, then will be kept up-to-date with an API request in the background.

 ## Installation

 Add angular-cache-proxy to your .bower.json and bower install